autoplot/documentation/md/help.md

   - JYDS Jython Data Source.
 Jython script used to load data into Autoplot.
   - JY Jython Script.
 Jython used to operate Autoplot as a batch mode.
   - RTE Run-Time Exception.
-This is an error that occurs that the user should not see, and is given the opportunity to submit the bug to developers.
+This is an error that occurs that the scientist should not see, and is given the opportunity to submit the bug to developers.
   - RFE Request For Enhancement, or feature request.